gavinmcnair/Y5-210MU-restarter/README.md

 Three deny there is an issue but it has been experienced by many people.
 Most importantly this is entirely a software issue and is totally fixable by Three and Greenpacket if they had the desire to.
 Its probably only 1 or 2 lines of bad code.

+Inside the logs directory is a dump of the logs in case Three or Greenpacket want to fix the issue.
+(Don't worry.
+It contains no passwords)

 ## Solution

 The script included needs to have YOUR username and password for the interface.
 It checks the internet connectivity and on failure it issues a reboot via the API.